 What Causes A P0420 Code?

 The most common cause of the P0420 code is a faulty catalytic converter.
-It can also be caused by a faulty oxygen sensor, exhaust system leak, intake leak, or incorrect placement of the catalytic converter.
+However, it can also be triggered by issues such as a bad oxygen sensor, an exhaust or intake leak, or an incorrectly placed catalytic converter.

 - Damaged catalytic converter (most common)